Analyst-Rhoda/CUSTOMER-CHURN-ANALYSIS/README.md

-# CUSTOMER-CHURN-ANALYSIS
-A beginner-friendly Power BI project that explores why telecom customers leave (churn) and what businesses can do to keep them.
-It includes a clear explanation of the business problem, simple visualizations, key insights, and recommendations, all presented in a way anyone can understand, even without a tech background.
 # 📊 Customer Churn Analysis with Power BI

 > **"Every customer who leaves your business has a reason.
 My job is to find out why — and help you fix it."**